IARCbioinfo/IARC-nf/README.md

-# IARC bioinformatics pipelines and tools (updated on 9/01/2025)
+# IARC bioinformatics pipelines, tools and other resources (updated on 17/07/2025)

 This page lists all the pipelines and tools developed at IARC (mostly nextflow pipelines which are suffixed with -nf).
-It includes also some useful ressources like courses or data notes and tips/tricks.
+It includes also some useful ressources like courses, data notes, manuscripts code/datasets and tips/tricks.
 Finally at the bottom of the page you will also find explanations on how to use nextflow pipelines.

 <ins>Table of Content:</ins>